-IAM – The International Association of Memory – The rebel alliance of the memory world.
+- IAM – The International Association of Memory – The rebel alliance of the memory world.
 They are busy promoting memory sports and organizing competitions all over the world.
-Although we can’t confirm anything, it’s possible that at some point the CMSA will become an IAM affiliated organization.
 Competitors and organizers communicate with each other largely in this Facebook group and this one.
 The beyond amazing records that are regularly set in their competitions are listed here.

-If one way or another your organization is working toward the same goals as we are and you think your organization should be listed here, don’t hesitate to contact us.
+If one way or another your organization is working toward the same goals as we are and you think it should be listed here, don’t hesitate to contact us.
 We’ll be happy to add you if your events might be of interest to Canadians.
-And if you decide to copy us and form a competing “Canadian Intellectual Sports Association” or something, we’ll “retaliate” by cheering you on and by promoting and attending your events!
+We don’t care whether or not we’re technically supposed to be “competitors”.
+Even if you were to decide to copy us and form a similar memory or mental math organization, we’ll be happy to promote and even attend your events.
 Also be sure to click on this link if you’re based in Canada and you’d like to form a CMSA affiliated organization.